The 2019 Garmin Forerunner 245 Music ($349.99) comes from a respectable lineage.

 GARMIN FORERUNNER 245 MUSIC IN A NUTSHELL

-Granted the FR245M doesn’t have barometer, the question goes back to whether you intend to use for flat ground running or mountainous trail runs.
+Granted the FR245M doesn’t have barometer, the question goes back to whether you do more flat ground running or mountainous trail runs.
 Even Suunto released non barometer versions of their flagship Suunto 9 for people who see no such need.

 With the Garmin Forerunner 245 Music, you get pseudo smart watch capabilities, 11 Firstbeat physiological measurements, three GNSS, runner focused training features, SpO2 sensors and a great training “companion.”
 And when you throw music into the mix, the Forerunner 245 Music is easily a winning formula.